-Investment objective and strategy

-- The fund's objective is to provide relatively consistent returns, with some capital gains over the long term. - It aims to achieve returns (after fees but before tax) of at least 1.75% per year above inflation over any four year period. - Generally, there will be some movements up and down in the value of the fund. - The fund invests mainly in income assets and includes some growth assets.
-It currently excludes investments in directly held companies and managed fund investments where the underlying activities are principally involved in the tobacco, alcohol, gambling, armaments, nuclear power, adult entertainment, GMO and fossil fuel industries. - The criteria for screening out these investments may be modified over time to reflect developments in the socially responsible investment arena.
+Investment objective and strategy Target investment mix Risk indicator The fund's objective is to provide • relatively consistent returns, with 4% Listed - Property Potentially lower returns Potentially higher returns some capital gains over the long term.
+20% Cash 6 7 1 2 3 5 12% Australasian It aims to achieve returns (after fees and cash eauities equivalents Higher risk > but before tax) of at least 1.75% per < Lower risk year above inflation over any four vear period.
+Minimum suggested investment 19% International equities Generally, there will be some timeframe movements up and down in the New Zealand fixed interest 4 years value of the fund.
+International fixed interest The fund invests mainly in income assets and includes some growth assets.
+It currently excludes investments in directly held companies and managed fund investments where the underlying activities are principally involved in the tobacco, alcohol, gambling, armaments, nuclear power, adult entertainment, GMO and fossil fuel industries.
+The criteria for screening out these investments may be modified over time to reflect developments in the socially Growth assets 35% | Income assets 65% responsible investment arena.